 Barrel Length (Range)

-As mentioned earlier, the type of optic you need will largely depend on how far you want to shoot, which is relative to the barrel length of your rifle.
+As mentioned earlier, the type of optic you need will largely depend on how far you want to shoot, which is often relative to the barrel length of your rifle.

 Choose wisely.
 Each has its drawbacks.